effector/logger/README.md

 ### Whitelist mode

-If you wan't to disable logs by default and only log necessary units, you can use `mode` option of `createLogger`
+If you wan't to disable logs by default and only log necessary units, you can use `mode` option of `attachLogger`

 ```ts
 import { createEvent } from 'effector';